-On this day in 1936, American Jesse Owens wins gold in the long jump at the Summer Olympics in Berlin, Germany.
+On August 4, 1936, American Jesse Owens wins gold in the long jump at the Summer Olympics in Berlin, Germany.
 It was the second of four gold medals Owens won in Berlin, as he firmly dispelled German Fuhrer Adolf Hitler’s notion of the superiority of an Aryan “master race,” for all the world to see.

 Owens would win his third gold medal and set his second Olympic record of the games in the 200 meters the next day.
 On August 9, he followed that up by helping his team set a new world record—39.8 seconds—in the 4 x 100 meter relay.
 Owens and Metcalfe replaced two American Jews, Marty Glickman and Sam Stoller, originally scheduled to run the relay that day.
 Later, the U.S. team was criticized for the move, which was thought to be an appeasement of Hitler and the Nazi party, who would likely have been even angrier to see Jews, already a frequent target of Nazi hate and harassment, bring home a medal.